ghaefner/Blog/README.md

 This project requires the following dependencies:

 - Flask
+- flask-wtf
+- email_validator
+- sqlalchemy
-- Flask-Login
+- flask-sqlalchemy
-- Flask-WTF
+- flask-bcrypt
-- Flask-SQLAlchemy
+- flask-login
-- Flask-Bcrypt
+- flask-mail
-- Pillow (for image processing)
-- WTForms
+- pillow

 These dependencies are listed in the `requirements.txt` file and can be installed using `pip`.